To ensure optimal GPU performance when using Onshape, browse the recommendations below and compare to your configuration.

 - Change render mode to “Shaded without edges.”
 For large assemblies that contain many components, edges can add a significant amount of time to the render loop.
 If edges are not needed, you can opt for the “Shaded without edges” rendering mode in the View cube dropdown.
 Remember that you can still select edges even when in “Shaded without edges” mode.

 - Disable “Match pixel density.”
 If your computer has a high-DPI display, significant time can be spent matching the pixel density of the monitor.
-You can improve performance by sacrificing some quality through disabling the “Match pixel density” option.
+Improve performance by sacrificing some quality through disabling the “Match pixel density” option.
 See "Environment profile settings" in the Preferences help topic for more details.

 - Disable tessellation overrides.
 When tessellation is being forced to a higher level of detail, it results in the GPU having to render more triangles and can affect performance.
 Consider removing the override to avoid this overhead, or force detail to the coarse setting, to lower the total triangle count.
 See the "Specifying tessellation quality" heading within the Specifying tessellation quality of parts help topic for more details.